Romulo-Moraes/Romulo-Moraes/README.md

 <h2>R-matrix 💻</h2>
 This is a application for terminal written in Rust that simulates a matrix on screen with customization features, the matrix's characters and background can have their colors changed.
-There're also costumizations for the application's behaviors, you can change the delay that new chain of characters are created on screen and how quick suck chains are pulled down to generate the matrix effect.
+There're also costumizations for the application's behaviors, you can change the delay that new chain of characters are created on screen and how quick such chains are pulled down to generate the matrix effect.
 This project already existed written in the C programming language, however, was used by me to learn a bit more about Rust.

 <h2>Rclock 🕐</h2>